Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-09-intro-install.markdown

 ![image](/images/en/intro-install/macruby_org.png)

 MacRuby 0.10 has been released now.
 However, unfortunately, it does not support for Xcode 4.3.
-Therefore, install the nightly build which could be downloaded from [http://www.macruby.org/files/nightlies/](http://www.macruby.org/files/nightlies/).
+Therefore, you should install the nightly build and could download it from [http://www.macruby.org/files/nightlies/](http://www.macruby.org/files/nightlies/).
 Nightly build which has latest changes has packaged every night.

 ![image](/images/en/intro-install/nightly_build.png)